-Evaluating risk reducing measures are, however, challenging, without addressing the likelihood of the different hurricane scenarios.
+Evaluating risk reducing measures is, however, challenging without addressing the likelihood of the different hurricane scenarios.
 Table I provides an overview of the number and strength of historical hurricanes registered between 1948 and 2012.
-We can see that most hurricanes make landfall in Zone 1.
-For Zone 4, where our simulations lead to the highest number of power outages, the number of storms is approximately half of what is seen in Zone 1.
-During the 64 years from 1948 to 2012 there was an average of 0.77 storms each year in Zone 4.
-If we assume that the occurrence and strength of the historical hurricanes is representative for the future hurricanes in the US, we can say that it is likely that we will experience a hurricane in this area during the next couple of years.
-However, the relevance of these historical data is debated (Staid et al.)(0).
-This discussion is influenced by the potential impact climate warming might have on future hurricane scenarios, both with regards to location, intensity and the number of expected hurricanes per year (frequency).
-According to (Staid et al.)(0) researchers seem to agree that the hurricanes will intensify, while changes in both the location and frequency is seen as more uncertain.
+We can see that most hurricanes make landfall in zone 1.
+For zone 4, where our simulations lead to the highest number of power outages, the number of storms is approximately half of what is seen in zone 1.
+During the 64 years from 1948 to 2012, there was an average of 0.77 storms each year in zone 4.
+If we assume that the occurrence and strength of the historical hurricanes is representative for the future hurricanes in the United States, we can say that it is likely that we will experience a hurricane in this area during the next couple of years.
+However, the relevance of these historical data is debated.(10) This discussion is influenced by the potential impact that climate warming might have on future hurricane scenarios, with regard to location, intensity, and the number of expected hurricanes per year (frequency).
+According to Staid et al.,(10) researchers seem to agree that the hurricanes will intensify, while changes in both the location and frequency are seen as more uncertain.
 Predicting these parameters is therefore challenging, especially when considering potential hurricane scenarios 20 years from now.
-When making predictions related to next year's hurricane scenarios, it is easier to consider historical data as relevant and the uncertainty related to the intensity, fraction and location of next year's hurricanes can be considered as low.
-However, in order to perform long term planning and evaluating different measures that can improve the US power system, long term predictions are necessary.
-The lack of knowledge related to the future hurricane scenarios (epistemic uncertainty, due to potential future consequences of climate change), reduces the relevance of the historic hurricane fraction, location and intensity.
+When making predictions related to next year's hurricane scenarios, it is easier to consider historical data as relevant and the uncertainty related to the intensity, fraction, and location of next year's hurricanes can be considered as low.
+However, in order to perform long-term planning and evaluate different measures that can improve the U.S. power system, long-term predictions are necessary.
+The lack of knowledge related to the future hurricane scenarios (epistemic uncertainty, due to potential future consequences of climate change) reduces the relevance of the historic hurricane fraction, location, and intensity.
 This uncertainty is important to keep in mind when discussing potential future hurricane scenarios and evaluating the need for risk reducing measures.